Enterprise-Level Team Data Access Permissions

 - At the bottom of that team’s page, you’ll see Data Access.
 Go ahead and add the other teams that this particular team will need to have visibility into.

-- At this stage, just adding the AE team to be viewable by the BDR team means the AE still does not have visibility into the BDR team.
-You will need to go into the AE team permissions to add the BDRs to make it bi-directional.
+- At this stage, adding BDRs to be visible to the AE West team means the BDRs do not (yet) have visibility into AE West's calls.
+You will need to go into the BDR team permissions to add the AE West to make it bi-directional.

 - Click Save Changes!